-- There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events. - Risks to patients were assessed and well managed.
+- The practice had made significant improvements since the last inspection.
+The practice had hired an external consultant to help them address the issues identified in the previous inspection. - There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events. - Risks to patients were assessed and well managed.

 - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
 Staff had the skills, knowledge and experience to deliver effective care and treatment.
 We reviewed a sample of patient records and found that the care was delivered in line with current evidence based guidance.
-However the data - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment. - Information about services and how to complain was available and easy to understand. - The practice offered a daily GP led telephone triage.
-The patients were put on a telephone triage list when they called for an appointment and the duty GP called and spoke to patients and they were provided same day or urgent appointments as required.
-The practice had recently started offering longer GP sessions which they said had reduced their appointment waiting times. - The practice had good facilities and was well equipped to treat patients and meet their needs.
+However the data from the Quality and Outcomes Framework for 2015/16 showed patient outcomes were significantly below average when compared to the local and national averages.
+Recent unpublished data for 2016/17 provided by the practice indicated a slight improvement; however their exception reporting figures was significantly higher than average. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment; however the practice had only identified a low number of carers. - Information about services and how to complain was available and easy to understand. - The lead GP offered a daily walk-in surgery (mornings and afternoons) where patients could attend without an appointment and were seen on a first come first served basis; patients we spoke to said they liked this walk-in surgery.
+Pre-booked appointments were also available with the two part-time female regular locum GPs and patients we spoke with said they found it easy to make an appointment with these GPs and there was continuity of care.

-- The lead GP was new and settling into their role which meant they were developing the leadership within the practice. - The practice proactively sought feedback from staff and patients, which it acted on.
-The practice had recently re-established its Patient Participation Group and sought feedback from patients through this. - The provider was aware of and complied with the requirements of the Duty of Candour.
+- The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a leadership structure and staff felt supported by management.
+The practice proactively sought feedback from staff and patients, which it acted on. - The provider was aware of and complied with the requirements of the Duty of Candour.

-However, there were areas of practice where the provider needs to make improvements.
+However, there were also areas of practice where the provider needs to make improvements.